ZerothAngel/FtDScripts/missile/generalmissile.md

  * TerminalRange &mdash; If non-nil, range from the target in which to use *Thrust* and *ThrustAngle*
  * Thrust &mdash; Thrust to use when within *TerminalRange* and *ThrustAngle* condition met.
 If negative then thrust is computed dynamically based on estimated remaining fuel and predicted impact time.
  * ThrustAngle &mdash; If non-nil, this is the maximum target vector angle before modifying thrust.
+ * ThrustDuration &mdash; If non-nil, then assuming the *TerminalRange* and *ThrustAngle* conditions are met, the duration of any short range thrusters are set to this value.
+Most useful in shutting them off (duration 0).
  * OneTurnTime &mdash; If non-nil, turn the missile directly at the target within this number of seconds after launch.
  * OneTurnAngle &mdash; If nil, base one-turn solely on launch time.
 Otherwise, the one-turn phase will potentially end early once the target vector angle is below this angle.
  * Gain &mdash; The PN gain.
 5 seems to be good.
 Torpedoes seem to require much higher (like 500 or so).
 Too high and the missile will make loops at the slightest target movement (which is bad).